 Currently each of us in our group supervises an average of two PhD students.
 It takes five years to produce a PhD (we accept very few candidates at PhD level; the vast majority come in at MSc/DE level).
 Each supervisor having two students in a five-year programme means that, on average, 0.4 slots open up per year per faculty member.
 If there are N prospective students vying for a given slot with a given supervisor, then your chances of making it in your year are 40%/N, unless you do something to stick out head and shoulders above the other (N-1) candidates.
 This is one reason why everyone who wants to do research in T-HEP should have a list of at least three potential supervisors with whom they would want to work before accepting an offer of admission, not just one.
 Even this does not guarantee that you will find a place in your first choice research group.

 Basic arithmetic is one reason why prospective T-HEP PhD students need a plan B for their research field, to cover the real possibility that they may not be accepted by their group of choice.
-An equally good reason to have an intellectual Plan B is that physics is unequivocally an interdisciplinary field nowadays.
-Anyone who puts blinders on to focus on only one narrow area of physics for years at the exclusion of all else will handicap their career prospects by doing so.
+An equally good reason to have an intellectual Plan B is that anyone who puts blinders on to focus on only one narrow area of physics for years at the exclusion of all else will handicap their career prospects by doing so.
 You need broad general knowledge as well as deep specific knowledge and original ideas in your research field to be a good physicist.

 The above numbers might sound scary, but they are nowhere near as scary as getting a secure job in our field.
 Getting in to grad school is easy compared to formulating your PhD proposal, writing your first paper, getting your first or second postdoc, getting a tenure-track job, and getting tenure.
 In T-HEP there are also no jobs in